Undergraduate Research Fellowship Program

 If you’re a student and can’t find a mentor, please fill out our UR Interest form.

-If you’re a mentor and can’t find students to work with you, please reach out to the Coordinator of Undergraduate Research at ugresearch@moreheadstate.edu.
+If you’re a mentor and can’t find students to work with you, please contact the Coordinator of Undergraduate Research at ugresearch@moreheadstate.edu.

 - Students can work up to 20 hours a week. *If they have another on-campus job, hours must be split.